Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies: Introduction

 \section{Introduction}

 \textsc{Overlapping generations economies} are the workhorse for several applications of general equilibrium theory.
-However, their double infinity of households and dated commodities \parencite{Shell_1971} results in a striking difference from classical general equilibrium economies \parencite{ArrowDebreu_1954} and its positive and normative characteristics.
+Although the existence of equilibrium is ensured under fairly general conditions (e.g., \textcite{BalaskoCassShell_1980, Wilson_1981, OkunoZilcha_1981}), the ``double infinity of households and dated commodities'' \parencite[p.
+1002]{Shell_1971} in these economies results in a striking difference from finite general equilibrium economies (e.g., \textcite{ArrowDebreu_1954}).

-In overlapping generations economies, not only equilibrium can be locally indeterminate (e.g., \textcite{KehoeLevine_1984_1,KehoeLevine_1984_2,KehoeLevine_1985,KehoeLevine_1990,MullerWoodford_1988,KehoeLevineMas-ColellZame_1989,KehoeLevineMas-ColellWoodford_1991,Burke_1990}), but also the First Welfare theorem is not valid and, therefore, equilibrium can be inefficient (e.g., \textcite{Samuelson_1958, CassYaari_1966, Shell_1971}).
-This article focuses on this second feature of these economies.
+In overlapping generations economies, not only can equilibrium be indeterminate (e.g., \textcite{KehoeLevine_1984_1,KehoeLevine_1984_2,KehoeLevine_1985,KehoeLevine_1990,MullerWoodford_1988,KehoeLevineMas-ColellZame_1989,Burke_1990, KehoeLevineMas-ColellWoodford_1991}), but the First Welfare Theorem is also not valid; therefore, equilibrium can be inefficient (e.g., \textcite{Samuelson_1958, CassYaari_1966, Shell_1971}).
+This paper focuses on this second feature of these economies.

 Following \textcite{Cass_1972}, the literature has derived necessary and sufficient conditions to characterize efficient equilibria (e.g., \textcite{BalaskoShell_1980,OkunoZilcha_1980, Benveniste_1986,GeanakoplosPolemarchakis_1991,RaoAiyagari_1992}) that are mainly based on the asymptotic behavior of equilibrium price sequences, in the form of